kubernetes-sigs/gateway-api/site-src/api-types/backendlbpolicy.md

 This field defined the settings for session between the Gateway and the backend.
 It supports two types:

-   - Cookie-Based Session Persistence - It ensures the client are consistently routed to the same backend using a cookie.
+   - Cookie-Based Session Persistence - Ensures the client are consistently routed to the same backend using a cookie.
-   - Header-Based Session Persistence - It uses the custom header for session tracking.
+   - Header-Based Session Persistence - Uses the custom header for session tracking.